aramsan/iota-docker/README.md

 - Open a web browser on your pc and go to the dashboard url([IP_ADDRESS]:8081).
 - Opne the Visualiyzer on blowser,
 - If some blocks are added every second, it is OK.
-- If somplblems occur, please check the internal of dokcer instanse.
+- If some problems occur, please check the internal of dokcer instanse.

 ```
 ssh root@localhost -p 222